Updated June 6, 2022

 - Retraining and/or enhancing the skills of who have not recently worked in the intensive care unit to increase workforce.
 AMA has curated guidance and resources for those who may wish to return to work or are called upon to do so during the coronavirus (COVID-19) outbreak.

 - Set up triage hotline.
-Medical students at multiple states are providing extra staffing for the medical school call center.
+Medical students in multiple states are providing extra staffing for the medical school call center.
 The purpose of this triage hotline is to provide students/staff/faculty who have traveled or have symptoms of COVID-19 with real-time information on protocol and next steps.

 - Allow medical assistants and nurses to make contributions according to their ability, with physician or APP oversight and discretion.
 This may include nurses or MAs taking verbal orders, performing computerized order entry, doing medication reconciliation or assisting further with visit note documentation.
 This will alleviate some of the workload on physicians and APPs.